||Web site: www.gradskagroblja.hr

 The projects planned are expansion of the Mirogoj cemetery with an extension of the arcades and spatial arrangement of the entrance at the southern part of the cemetery (Lašćina), construction of the annex office building with many facilities, expansion of the Markovo polje cemetery and construction of the mortuary, cemetery Miroševac expansion with decorated entrance and a fence on the southern part of the cemetery, together with the expansion of small cemeteries.

 Several years ago City Cemeteries introduced electric vehicles for transport of the deceased and wreaths at cemeteries Mirogoj, Miroševac and Markovo polje.
 After introducing GIS and upgrading the information system, the browser for deceased on the web is updated on a daily basis.
 Increased number and use of smartphones provided for introduction of an application for browsing the deceased for smartphones, with using GPS for finding the grave on the cemetery.

-In accordance with the guidelines of the City of Zagreb, City Cemeteries in 2006 introduced quality management system according to the ISO 9001:2000.
-The recertification has been performed in 2009, after which new standards have been introduced, according to the ISO 9001:2008.
+In accordance with the guidelines of the City of Zagreb, City Cemeteries introduced quality management system according to the ISO 9001:2015, environmental management system ISO 14001: 2015, and in 2019 the management system EN 15017: 2005 for burial and cremation services was introduced.

 Tel: +385 1 4581 092